Right to die: Colombia

 On 20 May 1997, the Constitutional Court of Colombia decriminalised piety homicide, for terminally ill patients, stating that "the medical author cannot be held responsible for the assisted suicide of a terminally ill patient" and urged Congress to regulate euthanasia "in the shortest time possible".

 On 15 December 2014, the Constitutional Court had given the Ministry of Health and Social Protection 30 days to publish guidelines for the healthcare sector to use in order to guarantee terminally ill patients, with the wish to undergo euthanasia, their right to a dignified death.

 Germany

 In February 2020, the Federal Constitutional Court ruled that the right to personal identity in German constitutional law encompasses a right to self-determined death, which in turn contains a right to suicide.
 Notably, this right is not limited to terminally ill patients, instead finding its limits within the requirement for the choice to be autonomous.
 The ruling has sparked controversy, with opponents arguing that the ruling may enable peer pressure into assisted suicide.

 India

 Since 2018, the Supreme Court of India has legalized passive euthanasia in India during a case involving Aruna Shanbaug under strict conditions, namely that the patient's consent (or relatives) is needed, and that the patient must be terminally ill or vegetative state.
+In 2026, Supreme Court of India accepted the plea of Harish Rana for passive euthanasia who was in the vegetative state for past thirteen years.